k8af/fvtt-buster-Dockerfile/README.md

 ´´´
 Foundry-VTT (30000) --> local vps host container (12345)
-local vps host container (12345) --> VPS Provider Firewall --> Public Access ´´´
+local vps host container (12345) --> VPS Provider Firewall --> Public Access

+´´´

 #### SSL/TLS Security
 If you want to use tls security on your vps machine, I recommend to use [certbot](https://certbot.eff.org/instructions?ws=other&os=debianbuster).
-Follow the instructions to install and run certbot on your vps hosting machine.
+Follow the instructions to install and run certbot on your vps hosting machine without a webserver.

 ---